250-295-9353

 On a sailboat with an ePropulsion electric motor, it requires the boat to be moving on it’s own from the wind, and travelling at a minimum of 4 knots.
 If you’re travelling greater than 19 knots, hydrogeneration is automatically disabled to prevent the motor from overcharging.

-Hydrogeneration is available with the Spirit 1.0 Evo, Navy 3.0 Evo, Navy 6.0 Evo or an Pod Drive 6.0 Evo motor (the folding propeller is not compatible).
+Hydrogeneration is available with the Spirit 1.0 Evo, Spirit 2, Navy 3.0 Evo, Navy 6.0 Evo or an Pod Drive 6.0 Evo motor (the folding propeller is not compatible).
 It requires a genuine ePropulsion battery.

 To use hydrogeneration, place the Evo control in the neutral position, and turn on the hydrogeneration function in the control setting (which is on by default).
 The motor remains in a power-on state.